KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the ActiveX control is referenced while in an invalid state.

-    throw [System.Windows.Forms.AxHost.InvalidActiveXStateException]::New("the ActiveX control is referenced while in an invalid state.")
+    throw [System.Windows.Forms.AxHost.InvalidActiveXStateException]::New('the ActiveX control is referenced while in an invalid state.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Forms.AxHost.InvalidActiveXStateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Forms.AxHost.InvalidActiveXStateException.aspx)